INDICATOR NAME

 Caveats and Limitations

-There may be some inconsistencies in how homes code restraints due to the difference in RAI-MDS physical restraint definition and the Ministry legislated definition.
+There may be some inconsistencies in how long-term care homes code restraints due to the difference in the definition of physical restraints between the RAI-MDS 2.0 and the Ministry-legislated definition.

-There are also general limitations when using RAI-MDS data, including random error, coding errors, and missing values.
+General limitations when using RAI-MDS 2.0 data include random error, coding errors and missing values.

 Comments Detailed